fieldtensor/code-samples/README.md

 computational burden.

-The file <a href="/Quat.js">Quat.js</a> is my implementation of the Quaternions in JavaScript, for WebGL code.
+The file <a href="/Quat.js">Quat.js</a> is my implementation of the quaternions in JavaScript, for WebGL code.
 The mathematics in this file is not copied from textbooks or the internet.
 I rederive all of it from scratch on paper to better understand how quaternions work.
 It happens to also be difficult to find detailed explanations for how quaternions work, because they